Serer people: Demographics and distribution

-The Serer people are primarily found in contemporary Senegal, particularly in the west-central part of the country, running from the southern edge of Dakar to the Gambian border.
-In The Gambia, they occupy parts of old "Nuimi" and "Baddibu" as well as the Gambian "Kombo".
+The Serer people are primarily found in contemporary Senegal, particularly in the west-central part of the country, running from the southern edge of Dakar to the border of The Gambia.
+The Serer include the various Serer peoples of which the Seex people (pronounced Seh) are the most numerous.

 The Serer-Noon occupy the ancient area of Thiès in modern-day Senegal.
 The Serer-Ndut are found in southern Cayor and north west of ancient Thiès.
-The Serer-Njeghen occupy old Baol; the Serer-Palor occupies the west central, west southwest of Thiès and the Serer-Laalaa occupy west central, north of Thiès and the Tambacounda area.
+The Serer-Njeghen occupy old Baol; the Serer-Palor occupy the west central, west southwest of Thiès and the Serer-Laalaa occupy west central, north of Thiès and the Tambacounda area.

-The Serer people are diverse and though they spread throughout the Senegambia region, they are more numerous in places like old Baol, Sine, Saloum and in The Gambia, which was a colony of the Kingdom of Saloum.
+The Serer people are diverse.
+Although they lived throughout the Senegambia region, they are more numerous in places such as old Baol, Sine, Saloum and in The Gambia, which was a colony of the Kingdom of Saloum.
+There they occupy parts of old Nuimi and Baddibu as well as the Gambian Kombo.